CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Results

 \subsection{Evaluation}

-For the evaluation of the diffusion-based solver, we have generated 44 network model scenarios with different characteristics (number of nodes and their respective resources, as well as the number of SFCs with different lengths).
-We use the MINLP-based solver, created using GEKKO, to find optimal solutions for the network models.
-It is configured to find the minimum-cost placement subject to all constraints and it solves 39 scenarios, where 5 scenarios reached the maximum time allowance of $4$ hours without yielding an optimal solution.
-The diffusion model, on the other hand, is used to generate 50 solution samples for each instance, from which we can take the best solution that meets all the constraints.
+The evaluation of the diffusion-based solver was conducted by generating $44$ network model scenarios, each characterised by distinct parameters, including the number of nodes and their respective resources, as well as the number of SFCs of varying lengths.
+The MINLP-based solver, created using GEKKO, is utilised in order to ascertain optimal solutions for the network models.
+The configuration is designed to identify the minimum-cost placement that is constrained-compliant.
+The system solves $39$ scenarios, of which 5 scenarios extend beyond the maximum time allowance of $4$ hours without yielding an optimal solution.
+The diffusion model, conversely, is utilised to generate $50$ solution samples for each instance, from which the optimal solution that fulfils all the constraints is selected.

-For training and evaluating the diffusion-based solver, we split the 44 network model scenarios in two datasets: \begin{itemize} \item Train dataset: Formed by 20 network model scenarios, all with optimal solution from MINLP-solver. \item Evaluation dataset: Formed by 24 network model scenarios different than the train dataset, including the 5 scenarios where the MINLP-solver have not found any optimal solution. \end{itemize}
+For training and evaluating the diffusion-based solver, we split the $44$ network model scenarios in two datasets: \begin{itemize} \item \textbf{Train dataset:} formed by $20$ network model scenarios, all with optimal solutions from the MINLP solver. \item \textbf{Evaluation dataset:} formed by $24$ network model scenarios different from the train dataset, including the $5$ scenarios where the MINLP solver has not found any optimal solution. \end{itemize}

 With this set, we evaluate the diffusion-based solver and compare its performance to the MINLP-based solver in terms of solution feasibility, quality and efficiency.
-Our experiments are designed to answer the following: \begin{enumerate} \item Does the diffusion model reliably generate feasible placements that meet all constraints? \item How close are the diffusion model’s solutions to optimal in terms of total deployment cost? \item What is the runtime advantage of the learned generative solver, especially as problem size scales? \item Can the diffusion model generalize to scenarios that were not seen during training? \end{enumerate}
+Our experiments are designed to answer the following questions: \begin{enumerate} \item Does the diffusion model reliably generate feasible placements that meet all constraints? \item How close are the diffusion model’s solutions to optimal in terms of total deployment cost? \item What is the runtime advantage of the learned generative solver, especially as problem size scales? \item Can the diffusion model generalize to scenarios that were not seen during training? \end{enumerate}

 In comparison with the previous version of this work, the evaluation in this paper is significantly extended in two directions.
 Firstly, the following additional baselines are introduced: two greedy heuristics (denoted Heuristic A and Heuristic B) and several learning-based solvers based on GDSG (Diffusion-GNN, Diffusion-MLP and a supervised GNN).
 Secondly, the definition of three additional evaluation families beyond the original validation set is proposed, with a view to assessing robustness and generalisation.